Intel-bigdata/SSM/docs/small-file-solution.md

 In addition to write and read, we also provide many HDFS compatible operations.
 Some of the operations do not need to get any information from SSM server, while others may need to get file container info from meta store first or require special handling.

 i.
 Now that the original small files are truncated after compact, the meta data are still preserved in the namespace.
-Below shows the operations which need to get information from namespace.
+The below shows the operations which need to get information from namespace.

 * Get and set extended attributes: getXAttr, getXAttrs, listXAttrs, setXAttr, removeXAttr.
 * Get and check acl info: getAclStatus, checkAccess.